zhunan123/CS514_Assignment7/README.md

 CS514_Assignment7 instruction

 Step 0 -----> Please run the Main class inside the App.java.
+(Please click the green start icon to run App.java)

 Step 1 -----> you could enter either you are existed User or New User.
         1) if you enter new user, you will be asked to create username and password.